-Pursuant to the Malaysian Code of Corporate Governance, the tenure of an Independent Director does not exceed a term limit of nine years.
-Upon completion of the nine years, an independent director may continue to serve on the board as a non-independent director.
-If the board intends to retain an independent director beyond nine years, it should provide justification and seek annual shareholders' approval through a two-tier voting process.
+Pursuant to the Malaysian Code of Corporate Governance, the tenure of an Independent Director does not exceed a term limit of nine (9) years.
+Upon completion of the nine (9) years, an independent director may continue to serve on the board as a non-independent director.
+If the board intends to retain an independent director beyond nine years, it should provide justification and seek annual shareholders' approval through a two-tier voting process at the general meeting.